jannom-cm/cm-test/README.md

 Then you should (using powershell or bash) cd to "terraform" and execute those steps:

 1) az login
-#since the tenamt, i have logged into, had many subscriptions attached, now needed to set appropriate one:
+//since the tenamt, i have logged into, had many subscriptions attached, now needed to set appropriate one:
 2) az account set --subscription "<my_subscription_name>"
 3) terraform init
-# could skip this step, if no changes made to main.tf
+// could skip this step, if no changes made to main.tf
 4) terraform fmt
 5) terraform validate
-# this is the main operation
+// this is the main operation
 6) terraform apply

 In the end of the apply-process, you should see something like that
 ------------------------------------------
 Outputs:

-new_VM_IP = "168.63.**.**"
+new_VM_IP = "<new_ip>"
 -----------------------------------------
 Then head to your favourite browser and with that ip:  168.63.**.**:3000 you should see a grafana login-interface, the default username/password there are "admin/admin", then it prompts you to change the password to something more secure.